lokeshmaurya01/Movieflix-gpt/README.md

 - Firebase Setup
 - Deploying App to production
 - Create Sign Up User Account in Firebase
+- Implement Sign in User Api in Firebase
+- Created redux store with userSlice

 # Features of MOVIEFLIX-GPT: